awsdocs/amazon-route53-docs/doc_source/domain-restore-expired.md

 Enter **Restore an expired domain** or **Restore a deleted domain**\.
 **Description**
 Provide the following information:
    + The domain that you want to restore

-   + The [12\-digit account ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain was registered to
+   + The [12\-digit account ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain was registered to
 **Contact method**
 Specify a contact method and, if you choose **Phone**, enter the applicable values\.

 1. Choose **Submit**\.

 1. When we learn whether we were able to restore your domain, a customer support representative will contact you\.
 In addition, if we were able to restore your domain, the domain will reappear in the console with the new expiration date\.
+The new expiration date will be a year \(or two years for some TLDs\) after the old expiration date\.
+**Note**
+The new expiration date is not calculated from the date that the domain was restored\.